microsoft/hands-on-lab-redis/docs/workshop.md

 ![Set CATALOG_API in the Web App config](./assets/webapp-set-catalog-api.png)

-Now click on the `Browse` button in the overview of your static web app to open it and make sure you can see a list of products.
+Now click on the **Browse** button in the **Overview** of your static web app to open it and make sure you can see a list of products:

 ![Viewing products in the Web App](./assets/webapp-view-products.png)